GerritForge/plugins_pull-replication/src/main/resources/Documentation/config.md

 	failed.

-	When a fetch operation reaches its maximum number of retries the replication event is discarded from the queue and the remote destinations could be out of sync.
+	When a fetch operation reaches its maximum number of retries the replication event is discarded from the queue.

 	This is a Gerrit specific extension to the Git remote block.